Law firm criticizes ICE for toddler’s death after release

-HOUSTON (AP) — A law firm representing the family of a toddler reported to have died after being released from an immigration detention facility has issued new information about what it called a “needless and devastating loss.”
+HOUSTON (AP) — A law firm representing the family of a toddler reported to have died after being released from an immigration detention facility issued new information Monday about what it called a “needless and devastating loss.”

 Washington-based Arnold & Porter’s statement Monday identifies the child by her first name, Mariee.
-A Vice News story also released Monday says Mariee was 18 months old when she arrived at the South Texas Family Residential Center in the town of Dilley.
+A Vice News story also released Monday said Mariee arrived with her mother, Yazmin Juarez, at the detention center in Dilley, Texas, in March.

-Citing hospital records, Vice News says the child died six weeks after being released due to viral pneumonitis.
+According to Vice News, Mariee began to develop a cough and had a fever that reached 104 degrees Fahrenheit (40 degrees Celsius).
+The baby’s health improved, but then worsened until she and her mother, Yazmin Juarez, were released.
+Mariee died six weeks after being released from Dilley at the Children’s Hospital of Philadelphia.

-The law firm blames U.S. Immigration and Customs Enforcement for detaining Mariee and her mother in a facility “with unsafe conditions.”
-But Vice News says five pediatricians who reviewed Mariee’s records say she received treatment that was “consistent” with what they would have done.
+The law firm released a timeline that says Juarez sought medical treatment for Mariee six days after they entered Dilley because the baby had congestion and a cough, with a fever that would hit 104 degrees Fahrenheit (40 degrees Celsius).
+Ten days after they arrived, Mariee had lost two pounds (almost 1 kilogram), nearly 8 percent of her body weight.

 Most Read Nation & World Stories